cuibonobo/terra-incognita/README.md

 [6 hours]

 ### 2022-03-13
 Added tick marks to the existing `Slider` components.
 Unfortunately I had to resort to some trickery because the 'correct' way of doing it with a `datalist` component is not supported in Firefox and has inconsistent UI in other browsers.

-[1 hour]
+---
+Changed how the APIs are accessed so that `localhost` isn't hard-coded in the codebase.
+This allows me to test the site from my phone on a local network.

+[2 hours]